-As in previous reports, a table is included showing the impact of GCP's valuation assumptions on its NAV.
+As in previous reports, we have included a table showing the impact of GCP's conservative valuation assumptions on its NAV.
 The range shows what would happen to the NAV were GCP to adopt the most conservative or least conservative assumptions of peers when calculating its NAV.
 Whilst the sensitivity to power prices has fallen, it is still an important consideration.
 GCP uses the average of the last four quarterly power price curves produced by AFRY.